 Most days, your Wrapsite happily chugs along and there’s nothing to do with it.
 But there are two main situations when you may want to know more about what people actually did on the Wrapsite:

 To help you keep track of what has happened on your Wrapsite, ExcelWraps leaves an Audit Trail where you can review past events.
 You find the Audit Trail and its settings on the Wrapsite’s Administration dashboard.
+You can also export the Audit Trail to a file as described below.

 As you can see in the screenshot, there are also separate settings that allow you to tailor the audit trail.
 These settings are documented at the end of this help page.